DirectiveAthena/Documentation/Content/Programming/AthenaDocumentor/reference.md

 Output the 'parsed_items' dictionary as is, or with custom parameters.

+Parameters:
+- flat: bool -> Will return the `self.parsed_items` as is, calling the `to_dict()` method on all Parsed objects

 **output_to_json_file**(self, filepath: str)

 Output the 'parsed_items' dictionary to a json file.
 This method calls the `self.output_to_dict` method with the 'flat' parameter set to `True`

+Parameters:
+- filepath -> The file to write to

 **output_to_json_string**(self) -> str